 The difference is that we do not argue that spherical motion requires the existence of God, the unmoved mover who keeps it going.
 That proof was the main casualty of the exhaustion of spherical cosmology.
 (In the Guide, Maimonides no longer places his full reliance on Aristotle's proof for the unmoved mover.
-Instead, he moves toward the Kalām proof of the existence of God from the particularization of stellar oddities.
-Ultimately, though, his main proof will be the entirely philosophical Principle of Sufficient Reason.
-See my account sorting out his proofs in the chapter-essay on Guide 2:1.
-Regarding the Aristotelian doctrine of the aether, (Averroes abandoned it, holding that the spheres are pure form.
-See R. Shem Tov, page 111a; Wolfson, Crescas, 607).
+Instead, he moves toward the Kalām proof of the existence of God from the particularization of stellar oddities.)